 I followed Mary Berry’s recipe and I started by drawing out five 20cm (8 inch) circles onto baking paper.
 If you have a larger baking tray you should be able to fit two circles per tray, I could only fit one per tray.
 Make sure the pencil drawing is on the bottom of the paper.
 I used the bottom of a cake tin to draw my circles.

-I made the french meringue by whisking up 8 egg whites and 1/2 tsp cream of tartar in my stand mixer until stiff peaks formed.
-I added 475g caster sugar slowly as the mixer was still going.
+I made the french meringue by whisking up egg whites and cream of tartar in my stand mixer until stiff peaks formed.
+I added caster sugar slowly as the mixer was still going.
 I find it easier to put the sugar into a jug and pour it in slowly.

-I used a piping bag fitted with 1.5cm round nozzle to pipe two discs and three rings onto the lined baking trays.
+I used a piping bag fitted with a round nozzle to pipe two discs and three rings onto the lined baking trays.

-I baked each ring and disc on 120C/100F/Gas Mark 1/2 for 30 minutes.
+I baked each ring and disc for 30 minutes.
 I ended up with the above.
 I then decided to make an extra ring, so I had four in total, to make sure the windtorte was tall enough.

 I blobbed the leftover uncooked meringue onto the base and stacked up the rings, using blobs of meringue between each layer to stick it all together.

 I then completely covered the whole thing with the remaining meringue and smoothed the sides and top.
-I put it back in the oven on the same temperature for 30 minutes.
+I put it back in the oven for 30 minutes.

-I made the swiss meringue – my first time making this – by whisking 6 egg whites and 375g caster sugar in a glass bowl over simmering water with my Kenwood kMix Hand Mixer.
+I made the swiss meringue by whisking egg whites and caster sugar in a glass bowl over simmering water with my Kenwood kMix Hand Mixer.
 I used my jam thermometer to check when it reached 70C, although if you have a Sugar Thermometer then it may be easier to use that.
 I took it off the heat and continued whisking for at least 20 minutes until it cooled down and thickened up.

 I dipped the handle of a spoon into some food colouring (I use Sugarflair), then swirled it around the inside of a piping bag, making sure to rub all the food colouring off into the bag.
 I did the same thing for 6 different piping bags, each with a different colour.
 I put a couple of spoonfuls of the swiss meringue into each bag, then snipped off the ends and piped blobs of colourful meringue all over the lid, and rainbows around the sides.